wearewondrous/drupal-8-best-practices/README.md

 This is a compendium of knowledge we gathered during our trail and errors running Drupal 8 web pages.

-We try to address sitebuilder, as well as Developer.
-Our findings touch SEO topics as well as performance and ease of development.
+We try to address site builder and Developer.
+Our findings touch SEO topics, performance and ease of development.
 Always refer to the modules current readme files first, because information on this page may be dated.

 ## Basic assumptions

-As a setup: Drupal 8 with local development (mamp, e.g. DevDesktop), remote development, (remote stage/test) and a productive environment.
-Composer (e.g. [Drupal composer](https://github.com/drupal-composer/drupal-project)).
+As a basic setup: Drupal 8 with local development (mamp, e.g. DevDesktop), remote development, (remote stage/test) and a productive environment.
+Drupal with Composer setup (e.g. [Drupal composer](https://github.com/drupal-composer/drupal-project)).

-Currently we commit all our vendors and compiled filed (sass, assets, js) to the repository.
-A better setup would be to push only setup and sources.
-Then on the server download and compile everything.
-Finally rsync everything to the environment, if the build was successful.
+Currently, we commit all our vendors and compiled filed (sass, assets, js) to the repository.

+A better setup would be to push only setup and sources, available e.g. with the [Acquia Pipelines](https://docs.acquia.com/pipelines).
+On the server you download and compile everything.
+Finally rsync to the environment, if the build was successful.

 ### Naming things